DTS-STN/react-router-template/frontend/README.md

-# Welcome to Canada Disability Benefits!
+# Welcome to React Router Template!

 A modern, production-ready template for building full-stack React applications using React Router.